fission/blog.fission.io/content/posts/event-driven-scaling-fission-function-using-keda.md

 - Autoscaling of the trigger handler was not available.
 - Lastly - one Fission installation could connect to and handle only one instance of a MQ.
 So for example you could only connect to one Kafka instance in a given Fission installation.

-When we decided to build out these features we came across Keda project and it solved most of the limitations which Fission had in the event integration area.
+When we decided to build out these features we came across [KEDA project](https://keda.sh) and it solved most of the limitations which Fission had in the event integration area.
 Let’s dive into how it works!

 # Architecture